How Does LGBTQ Addiction Treatment Differ from Straight Treatment?

 - Additional therapies: Special interventions targeted at specific needs of the individual should also be delivered.
 These interventions may include vocational rehabilitation, job training, tutoring for educational needs, physical therapy, occupational therapy, speech therapy, and complementary and alternative therapies to help an individual explore their feelings, such as art therapy, music therapy, etc. These specific types of interventions should not be considered to be substitutes for formal substance use disorder therapy, but they should be used in addition to a formalized therapy program.

-- LGBT individuals may feel that they are being judged or ostracized by others in treatment programs.
+- LGBTQ individuals may feel that they are being judged or ostracized by others in treatment programs.
 Being open and honest in treatment is highly associated with positive outcomes in recovery, so individuals who are open and honest about their sexuality and experiences are more likely to complete treatment and have positive treatment outcomes.
 Treatment providers are responsible for setting up and maintaining an environment of total acceptance and unconditional positive regard for all their clients.

-Research indicates that specialized treatment services for LGBT individuals with substance use disorders are few and far between, but they do offer some specific advantages over more mainstream approaches.
+Research indicates that specialized treatment services for LGBTQ individuals with substance use disorders are few and far between, but they do offer some specific advantages over more mainstream approaches.
 More research needs to be done to actually identify the specific types of specialized services that are effective for this group.
-That being said, LGBT individuals should look for treatment programs that aim to personalize care to the needs of each client and offer an accepting and supportive environment for all.
+That being said, LGBTQ individuals should look for treatment programs that aim to personalize care to the needs of each client and offer an accepting and supportive environment for all.

 LGBTQ Addiction Treatment Overview

-While LGBT individuals may experience higher rates of substance use disorders than heterosexual individuals, there is no reason to believe that an individual’s sexual orientation is a direct cause of a substance use disorder.
+While LGBTQ individuals may experience higher rates of substance use disorders than heterosexual individuals, there is no reason to believe that an individual’s sexual orientation is a direct cause of a substance use disorder.
 Instead, issues associated with stress, not being accepted, and questioning one’s identity are factors that are often associated with the development of substance abuse issues in anyone.